Open-EO/openeo-hackathon/test-cases/solution-python-geopyspark.md

 ## Task 5

-If you haven't done so yet, download [the UDF file containing Python code to calculate the NDVI](raster_collections_ndvi.py) to the working directory of the Python client.
+If you haven't done so yet, download [the UDF file containing Python code to calculate the NDVI](raster_collections_ndvi.py) to the working directory of the Python client: https://raw.githubusercontent.com/Open-EO/openeo-udf/master/src/openeo_udf/functions/raster_collections_ndvi.py

 Requesting the products offered by the back-end:
 ```{python}